tsantalis/RefactoringMiner/documentation/mcp.md

 # RefactoringMiner MCP Server

 RefactoringMiner can run as a local stdio MCP server for coding agents.
-The server exposes read-only analysis and intent-validation tools backed by the existing RefactoringMiner APIs and returns compact JSON summaries suitable for agent workflows.
+The server exposes read-only analysis, intent-validation, and local AST diff browser tools backed by the existing RefactoringMiner APIs and returns compact JSON summaries suitable for agent workflows.

 ## Build